MITRE ATT&CK Evaluation

 Finally, cybersecurity solution suppliers can use it to assess their detection capabilities with a view to improving them, to meet market needs and to monitor the evolution of the threat.

-In addition to its framework, MITRE ATT&CK also offers the MITRE Engenuity ATT&CK evaluation grid.
+In addition to its framework, MITRE ATT&CK also offers the MITRE ATT&CK evaluation grid.
 It is also a framework for presenting the techniques and tactics their solutions cover.

-HarfangLab EDR MITRE ATT&CK evaluation
+Detection and protection: HarfangLab EDR MITRE ATT&CK Evaluations

 The evaluations involved emulating Turla, an attacker group known for its targeted intrusions and stealth.